-A transplant hospital must access deceased donor information in the match system within one hour 30 minutes of receiving the initial organ offer notification.
-If the transplant hospital does not access the match system within this time, the offer will be considered refused-and it is permissible for the host OPO to enter an offer refusal.
+A transplant hospital must access deceased donor information in the match system within one hour of receiving the initial organ offer notification.
+If the transplant hospital does not access the match system within this time, the offer will be considered refused.

-Transplant hospitals must either accept or refuse the organ submit to the OPTN Contractor a provisional yes or an organ offer refusal within one hour 30 minutes of accessing the deceased donor information required for an organ according to Policy 2.3: Evaluating and Screening Potential Deceased Donors.
-If the transplant hospital does not respond within this time submit a provisional yes or an organ offer refusal within 30 minutes, the offer expires and the organ may be offered to the transplant hospital for the candidate that appears next on the match run.
+Transplant hospitals must either accept or refuse the organ within one hour of accessing the deceased donor information required for an organ according to Policy 2.3: Evaluating and Screening Potential Deceased Donors.
+If the transplant hospital does not respond within this time, the offer expires and the organ may be offered to the transplant hospital for the candidate that appears next on the match run.